 An HVAC system supplies conditioned air to virtually every area of a building.
-Smoke introduced into this air duct system will be distributed to the entire building.
+Smoke introduced into this air duct system will be distributed throughout the entire building.
 Smoke detectors designed for use in air duct systems are used to sense the presence of smoke in the duct.

-Model DH100ACDCI Air Duct Smoke Detectors utilizes ionization technology for the detection of smoke.
-This smoke detection method, when combined with an efficient housing design, samples air passing through the duct and allows detection of a developing hazardous condition.
-When sufficient smoke is sensed, an alarm signal is initiated and appropriate action can be taken to shut off fans, blowers, change over air handling systems, etc. These actions can facilitate the management of toxic smoke and fire gases throughout the areas served by the duct system.
+Model DH100LP Air Duct Smoke Detectors utilizes photoelectric technology for the detection of smoke.
+This detection method when combined with an efficient housing design samples air passing through the duct and allows detection of a developing hazardous condition.
+When sufficient smoke is sensed, an alarm signal is initiated at the fire control panel monitoring the detector, and appropriate action can be taken to shut off fans, blowers, change over air handling systems, etc. These actions can facilitate the management of toxic smoke and fire gases throughout the areas served by the duct system.